Java Program to demonstrate multilevel inheritance

 Class

-:- Inherits from
+Parent:- Inherits from

-keyword. - Contains:
+GrandParentusing theextendskeyword. - Contains:

 - A constructor: Prints

-when an object of this class (or its subclass) is created. - A method
+"This is class 'Parent'"when an object of this class (or its subclass) is created. - A method

-: Prints"This is a method in Parent"
+fun(): Prints"This is a method in Parent"when called.

 - A constructor: Prints